 Because you want to make our world a better place.
 That’s why.

-If you find value in this article, you can support it and future articles with a patron pledge on Patreon.
+If you found value in this article, you can support it along with all my advocacy for basic income with a monthly patron pledge.

 Scott Santens writes about basic income on his blog.
 You can also follow him here on Medium, on Twitter, on Facebook, or on Reddit where he is a moderator for the /r/BasicIncome community of over 27,000 subscribers.

 If you feel others need to read this article, please click “Recommend”